bennyhuo/KotlinBlogTranslation/original/Kotlin M12 is out!.md

 <p></p>
 {% endraw %}

-Lastly, when enum has a constructor, you can call it by simply passing the arguments next to the name of the entry:
+Lastly, when <code>enum</code> has a constructor, you can call it by simply passing the arguments next to the name of the entry:

 {% raw %}
 <p></p>